 Guillaume is a veterinarian and epidemiologist.
-He is experienced in conducting research at the interface between epidemiology and other disciplines, including virology, anthropology, economics, behavioural economics and archaeology.
-He is currently involved in projects focusing on avian influenza, peste des petits ruminants, and the role of live animal trade networks in the spread of animal and zoonotic diseases.
+He is experienced in conducting research at the interface between epidemiology and other disciplines, including virology, anthropology, economics and archaeology.
+He is currently involved in projects focusing on avian influenza, foodborne pathogens, AMR, peste des petits ruminants, and the role of live animal trade networks in the spread of animal and zoonotic diseases.

 Guillaume graduated with a degree in Veterinary Medicine from the Veterinary School of Alfort, France, in 2005.
 He obtained an MSc in Ecology from the University Pierre and Marie Curie Paris VI in 2006, and completed a Doctorate of Veterinary Medicine in 2007.
 He joined the RVC as a PhD student in October 2007.

 Funded by the Bloomsbury consortium, his PhD was undertaken in collaboration with the London School of Hygiene and Tropical Medicine and the Imperial College.
 Guillaume was awarded his PhD in 2011 and subsequently commenced a research fellowship.

 One of Guillaume’s key research interests is understanding the way in which livestock production systems shape the emergence, spread, and maintenance of animal and zoonotic diseases.
 Much of his research has focused on the role of live animal trading networks in the transmission of infectious diseases, especially avian influenza viruses.
 His past and current research activities have included mathematical modelling of disease transmission, network analysis, qualitative and quantitative risk assessment, multivariate analysis, and designing and conducting field surveys in domestic and wildlife populations in Africa, Asia and South America.
 His research has been increasingly inter-disciplinary, involving collaborative work and the development of integrative approaches at the interface between epidemiology and virology, anthropology, economics, behavioural economics, archaeology.